cyber-dojo-retired/runner-stateful/README.md

 ```

 # new_avatar
-The given avatar has entered the given kata with the given starting files.
+The avatar with the given avatar_name has entered the
+kata with the given kata with the given starting files.
 Must be called before run.
 - parameters
 ```